jensen/react-notes/README.md

 In the example today we created components to represent `<App />, <Header />, <Status />,  <Main />, <PostSeries /> and <Post />`.
 Components have props & state.
 Props are passed into a component from outside, and state is managed inside.

-> A React component cannot change it’s props.
+> A React component cannot change its props.

-> A React component can change it’s own state.
+> A React component can change its own state.

 ### The Component Lifecyle